Last Updated on 22 June 2024 by Cycloscope

 San People

-We visited the San people at the Khwe living Museum, close to Divundu.
+We visited the San people at the Khwe Living Museum, close to Divundu.
 The place is well organized, the fees are clear and the people are very friendly.

-But, of course, it is their job, so don’t be disappointed when you find out they don’t actually live their traditional way of life, they are not allowed to hunt, they are given meat when the rangers have to kill animals in the park and they don’t receive the best cut.
+But, of course, it is their job, so don’t be disappointed when you find out they don’t actually live their traditional way of life, they are not allowed to hunt, and they are given meat when the rangers have to kill animals in the park and they don’t receive the best cut.

 Caprivi Game Park